 However, in case of a single sitting implant placement, the placement of the implant screw and crown is down in one sitting and then the screw is allowed to integrate with the bone.

 Care is taken not to Well, the safety and success of same-day dental implants depends upon a large number of factors.
 While replacing a single-tooth in a single day implant procedure is being done, most dentists prefer the routine procedure of placing the implant screw, waiting for it to integrate and then placing the crown.

 When patients ask “Are dental implants safe?”, what exactly are they worried about?
 Well, most of you are definitely worried about how the titanium screw placed in the jaw bone will affect the body’s health?
 “Will it corrode?”, “will it become poisonous?”, “Will it cause sepsis?”, etc., are some of the common queries that people have in mind.

-To set things clear, when we said the titanium implant screw is biocompatible, we meant it is absolutely safe for the body and doesn’t react with body fluids or tissues to form any poisonous substance.
+To set things clear, when we said the titanium implant screw is biocompatible, we meant it is safe for the body and doesn’t react with body fluids or tissues to form any poisonous substance.
 This makes the chances of tooth implants affecting your oral health too low.

 On a concluding note…

 Dental implants are the best replacement for missing teeth today.
 They are safe, long-lasting, most natural-looking tooth substitutes.
 The next time anyone you know is plagued with the question – “Are dental implants safe?”, assure them of their safety and success.